Entropy production in longitudinally expanding Yang-Mills field with use of Husimi function$-$semiclassical approximation: Husimi-Wehrl Entropy of scalar field in non-expanding geometry

 The product ansatz does not necessarily hold in interacting systems, since the interaction generates correlations between different modes.
 The product ansatz for $\fh$ in Eq.~\eqref{Eq:ProductAnsatzH} tells us that $\fh^{\bk}$ is a partially traced distribution function,

 Thus while we aim at calculating the entropy from the coarse-graining, the HW entropy with the product ansatz given in Eq.~\eqref{Eq:shwpa} is found to overestimate it by the amount of the entropy resulting from the loss of the correlation caused by the partial trace of $\fh$.
-The example in a few dimensional systems~\cite{Tsukiji2016} shows that the entropy increase is around 20\% of that from only the coarse-graining.
+So far, the entropy increase caused by the use of the product ansatz have been tested only for a few dimensional quantum system~\cite{Tsukiji2016}, and the entropy increase in such a case is found to be around 20\% of that from only the coarse-graining.
+However, the product ansatz is a kind of a mean-field approximation like the Hartree(-Fock) approximation, and is expected to provide a good approximation for a system with large degrees of freedom, such as a highly occupied system, where fluctuations should be small.